 Who it is best for

-Primary family sofa in small-to-midsize rooms
+- Primary family sofa use in small-to-midsize rooms

 Where it falls short

-Back height won’t satisfy head-rest loungers
+- Back height will not satisfy head-rest loungers

-Warmth builds during long blanket-and-binge sessions
+- Warmth builds during long blanket-heavy sessions

 Pros & Cons